NPSCyberClub/hub/cyber_reading_list.md

 # Cyber Reading List

 - [ ] [The Conscience of a Hacker](http://phrack.org/issues/7/3.html)
+- [ ] No Shortcuts: Why States Struggle to Develop a Military Cyber-Force by Max Smeets

 ## History and Policy
 - [ ] Dark Territory by Fred Kaplan